DAC-hub-101/WEB_BLOG_DJANGO_WC-/README.md

 * This Project is a Python blog were i publish Python news and articles.
 * There is a Web Scraper for scraping jobs.bg for python related jobs.
 # Before running the application
--Install all modules(packages needed - All required modules for app can be found in "requirements.txt") -Database schemas included --> Database schema is in core/settings.py -Import tables from Datadump folder into mysql
+-Install all modules(packages needed - All required modules for the app can be found in "requirements.txt") -Database schemas included --> Database schema is in core/settings.py -Import tables from Datadump folder into mysql
 # Get help: